C*: A Coverage Path Planning Algorithm for Unknown Environments using Rapidly Covering Graphs: C Algorithm

 At iteration $i\in\{0,...m-1\}$, once the robot reaches $\hat{n}_i$ (i.e., waypoint $p_i$) and the RCG is updated to $\mathcal{G}_{i}$, the states of all new nodes in $\mathcal{G}_{i}$ are assigned to be $Op$.
 Let $\mathcal{N}^{Op}_i \subseteq \mathcal{N}_i$ and $\mathcal{N}^{Cl}_i \subseteq \mathcal{N}_i$ be the sets of \textit{Open} and \textit{Closed} nodes of $\mathcal{G}_i$, respectively, such that $\mathcal{N}^{Op}_i \bigcup \mathcal{N}^{Cl}_i \mathcal{N}_i$.
 Once the node states are updated, the goal node $\hat{n}_{i+1}$ is selected as follows.

-\textbf{a) \textit{Goal Node Selection Strategy}:} Let $\hat{n}_i^L$, $\hat{n}_i^U$, $\hat{n}_i^D$ and $\hat{n}_i^R$ be the neighbors of the current node $\hat{n}_{i}$ on the left lap, the current lap upwards, the current lap downwards, and the right lap, respectively.
+a) \textit{\textbf{Goal Node Selection Strategy}:} Let $\hat{n}_i^L$, $\hat{n}_i^U$, $\hat{n}_i^D$ and $\hat{n}_i^R$ be the neighbors of the current node $\hat{n}_{i}$ on the left lap, the current lap upwards, the current lap downwards, and the right lap, respectively.
 Note: these directions are defined with respect to a fixed coordinate frame whose vertical axis is parallel to the laps.
-To obtain $\hat{n}_{i+1}$ (\textbf{Alg.~\ref{alg:GoalNodeCompute} lines 3-10}) an \textit{Open} node is searched from the neighbors of $\hat{n}_{i}$ and selected based on the priority order as follows: $\hat{n}_i^L$ $\rightarrow$ $\hat{n}_i^U$ $\rightarrow$ $\hat{n}_i^D$ $\rightarrow$ $\hat{n}_i^R$.
+To obtain $\hat{n}_{i+1}$ (\textbf{Alg.~\ref{alg:GoalNodeCompute} lines 2-9}) an \textit{Open} node is searched from the neighbors of $\hat{n}_{i}$ and selected based on the priority order as follows: $\hat{n}_i^L$ $\rightarrow$ $\hat{n}_i^U$ $\rightarrow$ $\hat{n}_i^D$ $\rightarrow$ $\hat{n}_i^R$.
 In case there are more than one \textit{Open} neighbors of $\hat{n}_{i}$ on the left or the right adjacent lap, then a random pick is done.

-This simple node selection strategy generates the back and forth coverage pattern as follows.
+This simple node selection strategy generates the back-and-forth coverage pattern as follows.
 At any node, the robot first goes to the leftmost lap where an open node neighbor is available, then it moves on that lap until it finds another open node neighbor on the left or it reaches the end of the lap.
 If none of the above condition is true then it switches to the right lap and continues the coverage.
-In this manner, the robot performs the back and forth coverage lap by lap while shifting laps from left to right as they are covered.
+In this manner, the robot performs the back-and-forth coverage lap by lap while shifting laps from left to right as they are covered.

 \begin{rem} While moving on a lap, the robot's tasking device covers the region on both sides of the lap, such that the region between any two adjacent laps is covered if $w \leq 2r_c$.
 Thus, the sampling resolution $w$ can be chosen smaller than $2r_c$ to generate slightly overlapping coverage pattern. \end{rem}